SaadxSalman/Node.js-Master-Playground/README.md

     ```bash
     git clone https://github.com/saadxsalman/The-Architects-Vault.git
     ```
-2.  **Pick a Project:** Navigate into any sector to find a fully functional project.
+2.  **Pick a Project:** Navigate into the repository to find a diverse array of standalone projects.
 3.  **Deploy & Experiment:** Every project is a standalone reference.
 Run the code, modify the stack, and observe the implementation details firsthand.

 ---